steebchen/specs/errors/Readme.md

 | ---------- | --- | ---------- | --- | -------- | --- | ----------- |

+**Note**: An error can happen in any parts of this stack and it bubbles up from that part to the surface area.
+For example, a unique constraint violation happens in the data source and the first programmatically parsable occurrence happens in the binary.
+However the same error is handled by Prisma SDK and eventually by the consumer of the SDK (say Photon).
+We have to document the same error in all these different specs as it bubbles up, thus defining a clear errors interface at each layer.
+This spec will eventually contain links to this distributed spec work.

 This document covers our error handling strategy and covers the following:

 1. Known/unknown errors